edmaunders-tech/Wallarm-Solutions-Engineer-Challenge/README.md

 ### Step 2: Review Detected Attacks

 1. In the Console, open **Events → Attacks**.
-2. Filter by **Source: your Node name or tag (`group=ticketbox`)**.
-3. You should see multiple attack entries corresponding to the OWASP tests executed by GoTestWAF, such as:
+2. You should see multiple attack entries corresponding to the OWASP tests executed by GoTestWAF, such as:
    - SQL Injection (`sqli`)
    - Cross-Site Scripting (`xss`)
    - Remote Code Execution (`rce`)